rnabioco/mzt-introns/pipeline/README.md

 2) Download reference genome, transcriptome, and transcript annotations.
 If you already have these then they can be specified in the config file.
 If not see `dbases/drosophila/ext/dl_dbases.sh` to download references for Drosophila.

 3) Download raw data: For this example we will use a test dataset provided in the repository (`raw_data/drosophila/TESTDATA/`).
 See an example download script from `data/raw_data/drosophila/RISSLAND/dl_data.sh` to download the original rRNA depleted RNA-seq libraries prepared from drosophila embryos at different stages pre and post ZGA.Note requires `sra-toolkit` to download data.
-Also note that the fastqs should be placed into a subdirectory named indicating the species and name of the experiment, for example `raw_data/drosophila/RISSLAND`.
-If you'd like the output data to be name `my_project`, then the fastqs should be placed in `my_project/raw_data/drosophila/RISSLAND`

 4) Prepare a config file and lib_params file containing information about the RNA-seq libraries.
 For these data the config file `config-test.yaml` and params file `test_lib_params.tsv` are